danfuzz/samizdat/doc/language-guide/04-operators.md

 required to unambiguously indicate that function application is to be performed.

+As with list literal syntax, an argument whose type is a list can have its contents "interpolated" into a function call argument list by following the argument with a star.
+For example, `foo(bar, [1, 2]*)` means the same thing as `foo(bar, 1, 2)`.
+This works for all argument expressions (not just literals), so long as the expression evaluates to a list.

-All of the expression to apply and all of the arguments must be non-void.
+The expression to apply and all of the arguments must be non-void.

 #### Access collection &mdash; `expression[index, index, ...]`